pfheatwole/thesis/source/canopy_geometry.rst

    \end{bmatrix}

-* [[The general equation is a pain to work with directly.
-It's easier to parametrize the variables in terms of more convenient design values.]]
+* The general equation is very expressive, but a bit of a pain to work with directly.
+It's easier to define the variables in terms of more convenient *design parameters*.

 Existing parametrizations